onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # create-react-app
 A great way to initially create your project is using a CLI since it allows you to focus on your application code rather than learning your build setup.
 The main difference between React's CLI compared to others is that the other CLIs have more feature while React's CLI create large documentation around their initial scaffold.

+## preact-cli
+> Start building a Preact Progressive Web App in seconds 🔥
+## vue-cli
+> A simple CLI for scaffolding Vue.js projects.
+## angular-cli
+> CLI for Angular applications based on the ember-cli project.

 Resources:
 * [preact-cli](https://github.com/developit/preact-cli)